 SalesCycle interviewed 1,000 travel consumers and found the following reasons why people leave a website:

-SalesCycle statistics indicate that 87% of people would consider coming back to the site at a later date.
-But of course once people have left a site, they can soon forget about it or stumble on a competitor who provided a more compelling offer.
+SalesCycle’s statistics indicated that 87% of people would consider coming back to the site at a later date.
+But of course, once people have left a site, they can soon forget about it or stumble on a competitor who provided a more compelling offer.
 For the 39% of ‘just looking’, 37% of ‘want to compare prices’, and 21% of ‘need social proof’ site visitors, re-targeting would stand a good chance of bringing them back to your site.

-As with offering the ‘whole journey’ experience from our first point, ‘re-targeting’ and ‘re-marketing’ are very much data-enabled initiatives … and the job of ConztanzONE is to liberate your data, in order to enable such initiatives.That’s why we suggest you check out the ConztanzONE message which comes next.
-ConztanzONE is an open and flexible way of making data from internal silos and partner databases into a more valuable asset.
+As with offering the ‘whole journey’ experience in our first point above, ‘re-targeting’ and ‘re-marketing’ are very much data-enabled initiatives, and the job of ConztanzONE is to liberate your data, in order to enable such strategies.

-A webinar by travel market specialists Tnooz (link below) says that 61% of airline customers are open to buying add-ons … but only 37% say they are relevant … and that only 12% airlines actually do a good job of customizing offers.
+Travel market specialists Tnooz report that 61% of airline customers are open to buying add-ons, but only 37% say they are relevant - and that only 12% of airlines actually do a good job when it comes to customizing offers.

-That’s where the ConztanzONE solution comes in.
+And that’s where the ConztanzONE solution comes in.
 Created specifically for the airline and travel industry, ConztanzONE turns islands of data into a continent of instantly available market intelligence.
-It links all your siloed data into a cohesive whole; provides real-time links to partner data; and drives the websites, apps and data-processes that will enable your airline to move up the sales funnel.
+It links all your siloed data into a cohesive whole; provides real-time links to partner data; and drives the websites, apps, and data-processes that will enable your airline to improve ancillary marketing and move customers up the sales funnel.

 To take your ancillary marketing to the next level, contact Conztanz today to learn how our solutions help you.